azadbolour/eagerwords.com/BACKLOG.md

 - Use typed JS code where possible.
 See for example, React DND Knight example: https://github.com/react-dnd/react-dnd/tree/master/packages/documentation/examples-decorators/src/00-chessboard

-- Understand debugging of Javascript with source maps in the browser.

 - Asynchronous sending of emails.

 ## Testing